Kuwait Dress Code

 It is important to demonstrate at an interview good appearance as well as good manners.
 So, dress neatly and conservatively.

 Men should wear lightweight, good quality, conservative suits and ties at business meetings.
 Usually wear long pants and a shirt, preferably long-sleeved, buttoned up to the collar.
-Avoid wearing visible jewelry, particularly around the neck.
+Avoid wearing visible jewellery, particularly around the neck.
 Bush suits are also popular and suitable for the climate.

 Women should wear modest clothing.
-Refrain from wearing revealing or tight fitting clothing.
+Refrain from wearing revealing or tight-fitting clothing.
 High necklines sleeves at least to the elbows are expected.
 Hemlines, if not ankle-length should at least be well below the knee.
 A look of baggy concealment should be the goal, pants or pantsuits are not recommended.
 Skirts should cover the knee and sleeves should cover the elbow and fasten at the neck.
 It is a good idea to keep a scarf handy, especially if entering a Mosque.

 There is no official dress code for foreigners in public.
 If you want to show respect, you should not show cleavage, have bare shoulders, or wear skirts or shorts that are too short.
 Skirts just above your knee are fine as are capris.

 As it is hot in Kuwait in August, the best bet is to wear cotton or linen.
 While you might think it has best to wear as little as possible when it is that hot, the opposite is true.
-Body core temperature stays cooler if you wear loose fitting breathable fabrics.
+Body core temperature stays cooler if you wear loose-fitting breathable fabrics.
 Linen trousers and tunics are great.
 You can get nice beaded or embroidered Indian tunics in Kuwait.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
-If the wind was blowing, comb your hair before making first contact at the reception.
+If the wind was blowing, comb your hair before making the first contact at the reception.